Board of Directors

 Ron believes strongly in the value of experiential education; through his involvement with the BEF he hopes to guarantee future generations every opportunity to get out and learn in the outdoors and in nature.

-Adam Lesperance joined the Bluewater Education Foundation Board knowing kids' early experience with nature will give them the education and love for the outdoors that will ensure our future generations know the value of protecting the environment.
+Adam Lesperance joined the Bluewater Education Foundation Board in 2020, knowing kids' early experience with nature will give them the education and love for the outdoors that will ensure our future generations know the value of protecting the environment.

 Born in Wiarton, Ontario, Adam is a local real estate agent with Keller Williams who has lived, worked, and farmed in Bruce County his entire life.
 Adam grew up on his family’s maple/dairy/beef farm in Park Head, and attended Hepworth Central Public School, where his oldest 2 of 3 kids now attend.
 Attending Sir Sandford Fleming College, Adam has an Ecosystems Management Diploma.
 After various management jobs with the Ministry of Natural Resources and Ontario Parks, Adam started Woody’s Arborist and Yard Services and Lamblicious (with wife Jessica); after building up the businesses, both were successfully sold in 2018 & 2019.

 Adam & Jessica also have recently started the Cedar Wellness Studio, a yoga & fitness studio set in the forest where Jessica teaches classes.

 Kenny Kilday joined the Board of Directors of the Bluewater Education Foundation in 2016, at the invitation of President Ron Mottram.
 Kenny has long been a supporter of the mission of the Foundation and the programming of the Outdoor Education Centre.